Pennsylvania Group Health Insurance Plans and Employee Benefits Solutions

 • Infusion therapy (chemotherapy)

-Employers can avoid those state-level requirements if they purchase their own health insurance rather than purchasing insurance, but self-funding doesn’t grant an exemption from the ACA requirements.
+Employers can avoid those state-level requirements if they purchase their own healthcare benefits rather than purchasing insurance, but self-funding doesn’t grant an exemption from the ACA requirements.

-Small businesses may find affordable small business health insurance plans through the SHOP (Small Business Health Options) program developed as part of the Affordable Care Act (ACA).
-Your Taylor Benefits Insurance consultant can help you explore potential options.
-Further, small businesses with less than 25 employees may be eligible for small business health insurance tax credit.
+Small businesses may find affordable small business medical insurance programs through the SHOP (Small Business Health Options) program developed as part of the Affordable Care Act (ACA).
+Your Taylor Benefits consultant can help you explore potential options.
+Further, small businesses with less than 25 workers may be eligible for small business healthcare benefits tax credit.

-When possible, employers may add other benefits, like retirement savings plans, life and disability insurance, dental and vision coverage, and more.
-Many employees value flexible scheduling, particularly if they are balancing family demands with work requirements.
+When possible, employers may add other benefits, like retirement savings plans, life and disability coverage, dental and vision coverage, and more.
+Many crew members value flexible scheduling, particularly if they are balancing family demands with work requirements.
 Companies may find it cost-effective to allow workers to shift their schedules or offer work-from-home options on request.

 Taylor Benefits specializes in the following:

 Taylor Benefits operates differently than most insurance providers by functioning as an independent agent.
-This allows us the unique ability to fully customize the perfect group package by drawing from any number of traditional insurance providers in order to get you the best deal possible.
+This allows us the unique ability to fully customize the perfect team package by drawing from any number of traditional protection providers in order to get you the best deal possible.

 Relevant Statistics

-• Over 85% of employees in Pennsylvania have access to group health insurance through their employers.
+• Over 85% of employees have access to collective healthcare insurance through their employers.

-• Pennsylvania group health insurance plans cover more than 3 million individuals.
+• Pennsylvania group medical coverage packages cover more than 3 million individuals.

-• The average premium for a family coverage plan in Pennsylvania is $900 per month.
+• The average premium for a family coverage plan is $900 per month.

-• Approximately 92% of small businesses in Pennsylvania offer group health insurance to their employees.
+• Approximately 92% of small businesses offer team health policy to their staff.

-• The deductible for an individual covered by a group health insurance plan in Pennsylvania is typically around $500.
+• The deductible for an individual covered by a business health insurance program is typically around $500.

 General Facts